OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/05-Test_Number_of_Times_a_Function_Can_Be_Used_Limits.md

 ## Test Objectives

 - Identify functions that must set limits to the times they can be called.
-- Assess if their is a logical limit set on the functions and if it is properly validated.
+- Assess if there is a logical limit set on the functions and if it is properly validated.

 ## How to Test